Stripe Payment Integration: A Developer's Guide for SaaS & E-commerce

 This is the modern way to handle a single charge (e.g., buying a product).

-2. Your Backend (Node.js): Your frontend sends the payment_method_id and the amount to your server.
+payment_method_id. - Your Backend (Node.js): Your frontend sends the

-6. Frontend: If verification is needed, Stripe.js handles the 3D Secure pop-up.
-If successful, your backend confirms the PaymentIntent.
+- Frontend: If verification is needed, Stripe.js handles the 3D Secure pop-up.
+If successful, your backend confirms the

 Want to skip building the payment form?
 Stripe Checkout is a beautiful, pre-built, hosted payment page.